|

 Are you ready to learn the ancient art of Tai Chi Chuan?

 The Beginning Form First Third (B1) Tai Chi Chuan Series is designed for everyone.
 Regardless of previous knowledge and experience, you can learn the art and science of Tai Chi while meeting new friends, and refreshing the mind and bodies.
 This program will give an in depth understanding of the principles of Tai Chi so that you can practice for the rest of your life.
-Now is the perfect time to start and fall in love with this ancient art, this course is the first of a 3-part series we will offer throughout the year for those looking to expand and gain a holistic understanding of this practice.
+Now is the perfect time to start and fall in love with this ancient art.

 First third of the Cheng Man Ching short form.